huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 ```

 ### $(Delay)/$(DelayBack)
-Setting the `Delay` property results in the actual animation being delayed by that amount of seconds. `DelayBack` is used to set a different delay on the backwards animation.
+Setting the `Delay` property results in the actual animation being delayed by that amount of seconds. `DelayBack` is used to set a different delay on the backward animation.
 The total duation of the animation becomes the delay + the duration.
 The following @(Change:change) animator has a total duration of 7 seconds.
 It waits 5 seconds after being activated and then animates its @(Target) over 2 seconds.
 ```
 <Change Delay="5" Duration="2" someElement.Height="100"/>
 ```

 ### $(Easing)/$(EasingBack)

 Fuse comes with a standard set of predefined easing curves.
 Easing curves are used to control how an animation progresses over time.
 The default easing is set to `Linear`.
 With linear easing, the animation progresses at the same speed over its entire duration.
 This usually appears quite unnatural and fake.
-To gain a more natural feel, we can change the easing to QuadraticInOut, like so:
+To gain a more natural feel, we can change the easing to `QuadraticInOut`, like so:
 ```
 <Change Easing="QuadraticInOut" Duration="2" someElement.Property="SomeValue"/>
 ```